jdittrich/userNeedResearchBook/text/allURBook.md

 A good framework for writing scenarios is asking yourself these
 questions:

--   Person: Who is the main person in the scenario?
+-   **Person**: Who is the main person in the scenario?

--   Motivations: Why does this person what he/she does?
+-   **Motivations**: Why does this person what he/she does?
 What is the motivation?

--   Activities: What are the actions of the person and how are they done?
+-   **Activities**: What are the actions of the person and how are they done?

--    Context: Where and When does the scenario take place?
+-    **Context**: Where and When does the scenario take place?

-Aswer them in your scenario.
+Answer them in your scenario.

 <div class="example">